 Let’s say you are an attorney who specializes in immigration.
 A great creative place to start is with a paper clip.
 That’s right, a paper clip.
 The idea here is to free your mind of typical symbolism, like a gavel or court building, which one would associate with an attorney or a lawyer.

 Try to think out the obvious iconography.
-Throw out all your pre-convinced creative notions.
+Throw out all your preconceived creative notions.
 Thinking about how a non-associative object might be applied to your logo design takes your concept in a unique direction.

 Think of any odd item like a clothing iron, clothespin, paintbrush, or kitchen utensil, then list ten concepts of how this item or shape would apply to your new logo.